faizan-multani/javaScript/OOPs/object.md

 - Properties can hold any value (primitive types, arrays, functions, other objects).
 - eg. toLowerCase.

+# Object Literal :
+- Constructor function
+- Prototypes
+- Classes
+- Instances (new, this)

 # syntax :
 - using literals
 ```const person = { // literal